Basal Cell Carcinoma Treatment

 Basal Cell Carcinoma

-One common symptom of a basal cell carcinoma is a wound or sore that will not heal.
-Typically, the wound or sore may bleed or ooze and remain unhealed for an abnormal length of time before eventually healing.
+One common symptom of basal cell carcinoma is a wound or sore that will not heal.
+Typically, the wound or sore may bleed or ooze and remain unhealed for an abnormal time before eventually healing.
 It will then reopen and start to ooze or bleed.
 This process can repeat itself several times.
+Basal cell carcinomas present themselves as reddish skin areas on the body’s parts that are exposed to the sun, including the face, neck, arms, and legs.
+Itching is an occasional side effect.

+Basal cell carcinomas can also appear as scars, pink growths, or shiny bumps that appear red, pink, or white.
+These shiny bumps are often mistaken for moles.
 A biopsy is often used to confirm a diagnosis of basal cell carcinoma.
 Once it is confirmed, basal cell carcinoma treatment can be done through the following:

 • Mohs micrographic surgery – Uses local anesthesia to remove tumors.
 Advantages of Mohs surgery include its ability to spare healthy tissue and achieve the highest high cure rate.